huawei-noah/SMARTS/competition/track2/README.md

 1. The submitted folder structure for Track-2 should be as follows.
 The folder and file names are to be maintained.
     ```text
     track2                       # Main folder.
-    ├── train                    # Contains code to train an offline RL model.
+    ├── train                    # Contains code to train a RL model offline.
     │   ├── train.py             # Primary training script for training a new model.
     │   ├── ...                  # Other necessary training files.
     |   .